rlmartin/public-docs/resume.md

 ## Moda Operandi
 ### VP of Engineering, _Jan 2019-Present_
 * Directly manage DevOps/Platform team (5 engineers)
-* QA and Corporate IT also in my org
+* QA, Corporate IT, and Data also in my org
 * Established formalized interviewing process, using Greenhouse
 * Grew engineering from 35 to 70 engineers in nine months
   * Established/refined squad structure